GoekeLab/sg-nex-data/README.md

 https://groups.google.com/forum/#!forum/sg-nex-updates/join

-## Data Releases
+## Data Download

 **Pre-Release (v0.1)**

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4159715.svg)](https://doi.org/10.5281/zenodo.4159715)

 Data can be downloaded [here](DATA.md)

-Notes on data usage: This site provides early access to the SG-NEx data for research.
-Please note that the data is under publication embargo until the SG-NEx project is published.
+Notes on data usage: This site provides early access to the SG-NEx data.
+These data can be used in research and publications, but we ask data users to refrain from publishing a systematic comparison that is described in the pre-print until the final manuscript is published.
+If you are uncertain, please feel free to reach out ([Contact](#contact)).

+**Release History**

+You can find previous releases here in the [release history](https://github.com/GoekeLab/sg-nex-data/releases)

 ## Data Processing

 We collaborated with [nf-core](https://github.com/nf-core) to develop [nanoseq](https://github.com/nf-core/nanoseq), a standardardized pipeline for Nanopore RNA-Seq data processing.

-## Reference files
+**Reference files**

 Details on reference files can be found [here](ANNOTATIONS.md).

 ## Contributors